maxtuno/slime-sat-solver/README.txt

 NOTE: This repository is the development version, for official releases go to https://github.com/maxtuno/slime-sat-solver/releases

+SLIME 4.0.1:
+- Increase general performance and scope of solvable instances.

 SLIME 4.0: Today the most advanced SAT Solver on the planet.
 - Increase performance and scope of solvable instances.
 - Better performance at 3000 seconds than the winner of the SAT Race 2019 on new Benchmarks. https://maxtuno.github.io/slime-sat-solver